John Romita Sr.: Atlas Comics

 Romita went on to draw a wide variety of horror comics, war comics, romance comics and other genres for Atlas.
-His most prominent work for the company was the short-lived 1950s revival of Timely's hit character Captain America, in Young Men #24–28 (Dec.
-1953 – July 1954) and Captain America #76–78 (May–Sept.
-1954).
+His most prominent work for the company was the short-lived 1950s revival of Timely's hit character Captain America, in Young Men #24–28 (December 1953 – July 1954) and Captain America #76–78 (May–September 1954).
 Romita had been offered the Captain America work by Lee after Mort Lawrence's art was deemed unsatisfactory.
+The character was billed now as "Captain America, Commie Smasher" in the wake of the Cold War and faced enemies associated with the Soviet Union.
+The series was a commercial failure, and was cancelled after just three issues.
+Romita attributed the series' failure to the changing political climate, particularly the public opposition to the Korean War; the character subsequently fell out of active publication for nearly a decade.

 Additionally, Romita would render one of his first original characters, M-11 the Human Robot, in a five-page standalone science-fiction story in Menace #11 (May 1954).
 While not envisioned as an ongoing character, M-11 was resurrected decades later as a member of the super-hero team Agents of Atlas.

-He was the primary artist for one of the first series with a black star, "Waku, Prince of the Bantu" — created by writer Don Rico and artist Ogden Whitney in the omnibus title Jungle Tales #1 (Sept.
-1954).
+Romita was the primary artist for one of the first series with a black star, "Waku, Prince of the Bantu"—created by writer Don Rico and artist Ogden Whitney in the omnibus title Jungle Tales #1 (September 1954).
 The ongoing short feature starred an African chieftain in Africa, with no regularly featured Caucasian characters.
-Romita succeeded Whitney with issue #2 (Nov.
-1954).
+Romita succeeded Whitney with issue #2 (November 1954).